River Ver, Moor Mill & Verulamium

 - In 35 metres you pass under a bridge and continue on a potentially muddy way, staying on the riverside path, ignoring all ways off, initially with allotments on your left, and the river to your right.
 You soon cross a series of wooden bridges with wooden hand rails, then you pass Sopwell Nunnery Green Space on your left.

-- After 500 metres along this path you come up to a tarmac road with St Peters School over to your right.
+- After 500 metres along this path you come up to a tarmac road with St Peters School and Nursery over to your right.
 Go across the road and over the bridge, turn left down steps to continue on the river walk, with the river and allotments on your left-hand side, your direction 290°.

 - In 80 metres you come to the main road. [!]
 Going left here will take you, in 200 metres, to St Albans Abbey Railway Station.